-Set forth below with respect to each nominee for director are his or her name, address and age, any positions held with the Fund, other principal occupations, other directorships during the past five years, business affiliations, the year in which he or she first became a director, and the number of shares of Common Stock beneficially owned by him or her.
-Also set forth below is the number of shares of Common Stock beneficially owned by all the directors and executive officers of the Fund as a group.
+Set forth below with respect to each nominee for director are his or her name, address and age, any positions held with the Fund, other principal occupations, other directorships during the past five years, business affiliations, the year in which he or she first became a director, and the number of shares of Common Stock of the Fund beneficially owned by him or her.
+Also set forth below is the number of shares of Common Stock of the Fund beneficially owned by all the directors and executive officers of the Fund as a group.
 A separate table is provided showing the dollar value range of the shares beneficially owned by each director.